 Whichever of these stories are true, one thing is for sure, Valentine’s Day was started by the Romans.

-Plus fact: 15 percent of women send themselves flowers.
+Plus fact: 15% of women send themselves flowers.
 Why not, modern woman?
-Celebrate self-love on Valentine’s Day by getting yourself a gorgeous flower arrangement from us!
+Like that Ariana Grande song suggests, "I want it, I got it."
+Celebrate self-love with getting yourself a gorgeous V-Day flower arrangement from us!

 Research by Hallmark reveals that 141 million Valentine’s Day cards are sent and received every year during the love month in the United States alone.
 It ranks second to the highest as a hit greeting cards giving season, right after Christmas.